Aliases for DDX39B Gene

 GeneCards Summary for DDX39B Gene

-DDX39B (DEAD-Box Helicase 39B) is a Protein Coding gene.
-Diseases associated with DDX39B include Plasmodium Vivax Malaria.
-Among its related pathways are Transport of Mature Transcript to Cytoplasm and RNA Polymerase II Transcription Termination.
-GO annotations related to this gene include nucleic acid binding and hydrolase activity.
+DDX39B (DExD-Box Helicase 39B) is a Protein Coding gene.
+Diseases associated with DDX39B include Plasmodium Vivax Malaria and Kaposi Sarcoma.
+Among its related pathways are Cleavage of Growing Transcript in the Termination Region and Transport of Mature Transcript to Cytoplasm.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is DDX39A.